The Charles Dickens School

 The Charles Dickens School is a co-educational secondary modern school located in Broadstairs in the English county of Kent.
 The school is named after Charles Dickens, the 19th-century writer and social critic.
 It is one of six non-selective schools on the Isle of Thanet, physically isolated corner of Kent.

 The Charles Dickens School is part of the Barton Court Academy Trust (BCAT).

 History

-Following an Ofsted report of 2011 which found The Charles Dickens School generally overall Grade 2 'Good', in 2014 it was judged Grade 4 'inadequate' and placed in 'Special measures' with ongoing monitoring inspections.
+The Charles Dickens School was the highest achieving non-selective school in East Kent in 2023.
+This followed a period of rapid improvement following an Ofsted report of 2011 which found The Charles Dickens School generally overall Grade 2 'Good', in 2014 it was judged Grade 4 'inadequate' and placed in 'Special measures' with ongoing monitoring inspections.